ilkkamtk/WSK/Week6/context.md

             if (token) {
                 const userResult = await getUserByToken(token);
                 setUser(userResult.user);
-                // when page is refreshed, the user is redirected to origin (see ProtectedRoute.tsx) const origin = location.state.from.pathname || '/';
+                // when page is refreshed, the user is redirected to origin (see ProtectedRoute.jsx) const origin = location.state.from.pathname || '/';
                 navigate(origin);
             }
         } catch (e) {
-            console.log((e as Error).message);
+            console.log(e.message);
         }
     };
     ```